ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ### **✅ Milestone Planning**

-To enable effective delivery of larger, more complex problems - we dedicate a session to looking ahead and planning what we should work on next and detail the work required.

-As priority, we ensure current milestones that are being worked on contain the work items required to complete the milestone.

-After, we look forward to the next milestones the team could start planning.

-These sessions help foster a collaborative culture, ensuring all team members can have their voices heard early in the planning stages.
+To manage and deliver larger, more complex projects, we dedicate focused planning sessions for each phase of our Agile delivery process.
+These sessions are structured around specific delivery phases—Discovery, Alpha, Beta, Live, and Retirement—each represented by a dedicated milestone in our GitHub repository.

+1. Dedicated Milestones for Each Phase: We create a separate milestone for each delivery phase in GitHub, ensuring transparent tracking and accountability for all tasks and objectives associated with that phase.

+2. Planning for Future Phases: After establishing the tasks for the current milestone, we look ahead to upcoming phases.
+This proactive approach allows us to anticipate future needs and align our efforts accordingly, ensuring smooth transitions between phases.

+3. Fostering Collaboration and Inclusion: These planning sessions are designed to be inclusive, giving every team member a voice in the process.
+Engaging all team members early enhances collaboration, gathers diverse insights, and ensures alignment on our shared goals.

+You can read more about the delivery phases [here](https://runbooks.operations-engineering.service.justice.gov.uk/documentation/internal/team/agile-delivery.html#agile-delivery)

 ### **✅ Retrospectives**